-Early works are anticipated to start in Q4 2023 and continue through Q1 2024.
-The early works phase includes preparatory works which must occur prior to the commencement of main construction activities.
-Work will mostly be undertaken by contractors or specialists.
-Activities in this phase include:
+Construction works started in Q1 2024 and included preparatory works which must occur prior to the commencement of main construction activities.
+Work were mostly undertaken by contractors or specialists.
+Activities in this phase included:

 - Road upgrades required under Condition 6 of Schedule 3. - Establishment of a vegetation buffer. - Road dilapidation surveys for Benambra Road and Weeamera Road. - Heritage salvage in accordance with the Heritage Management Plan. - Geotechnical surveying. - Installation of security fencing. - Installation of safety markers along overhead powerlines.